bcgov/smk/docs/examples.md

 - The window/tab has title 'SMK Default Map'.
 - These tools are available: directions, location, markup, and search.
 - Map is centered over BC, showing whole province.
-- The base map is 'Topographic'.
+- The base map is 'BC Government'.

 ### Discussion 1